blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 ---
 layout: post
-title: Transformer in 5 minutes, without math
+title: Transformer in 5 minutes
 categories: [Machine Learning]
 ---

-The transformer architecture from [*Attention is all you need*](https://arxiv.org/abs/1706.03762) is the most important technology for natural language processing in recent years.
-This is basically a TL;DL + ELI5 version of this ingenious model design.
+The transformer architecture from *Attention is all you need* is the most important technology for natural language processing in recent years.
+This is basically a TL;DL + ELI5 version explaining this ingenious model design.

 All code used here are powered by [PyWarm](https://github.com/blue-season/pywarm), which makes the network definitions super clean.